teaching-sessions/vuact-study-group/lessons/week-1-configuration.md

 1. Cypress is not scary.
 2. You need to test the functionally of your app's API/REST calls.
 Cypress can intercept HTTP requests and returns what you expect.
 3. You need to test mobile functionality.
 Cypress can resize the screen and you can assert if an element exists or does not exist in the document.
-4. You can configure Cypress to test via Firefox, Chrome, Edge, IE11.
-Ok maybe not IE11.
+4. You can configure Cypress to test via Firefox, Chrome, Edge, Electron, and Brave.
 5. Cypress is not scary.
 6. Use Cypress for E2E.
 Testing Library + Jest Dom + User Event are much better for testing components and basic user interaction.
 7. Cypress is not scary.